JimmyChao90196/Note/Co-work/Topics.md

 - [x] Send message to backend
 - [x] Get message from backend
 - [x] Use stylish IQ keyboard, to push table view.
+- [x] Use Admin one on one chattting, without history.
 </details>